samuell/scicommander/README.md

 - (Coming soon): Atomic writes - Writes files to a temporary location until command is finished

+## News

+- **Nov 9, 2023:** Version 0.3.3 released, with a new command, `scishell`, that
+  allows you to run commands more like in a normal shell (only adding  `i:` before input files and `o:` before output files), instead of running it through a separate command, and still have the full audit trace generated.

 ## Requirements

 - A unix like operating system such as Linux or Mac OS (On Windows you can use